The following answers to common questions about our Licensing and Copy Protection policies apply to licensed Spectrasonics users:

 Yes, this is fine.
 Some soundware companies restrict this kind of use (since music libraries sometimes cross over into the soundware business), but Spectrasonics allows music library use.
 In fact, we have many customers that use our products in music libraries.

 What if the Spectrasonics elements in my music are exposed for a period of time?

-We aren’t concerned about normal music use, where the music is presented in a mixed format.
+We aren’t concerned about normal music use.
 Of course our sounds may sometimes appear in exposed passages like intros and breaks within a song’s mix, but this is considered normal usage.

 Can I use Spectrasonics Virtual Instruments in music for film trailers?

 Yes.
 Some companies restrict this kind of use, but Spectrasonics allows it.